 Tolerance for high latency in group updates.
 Because domain controllers in the site where Universal Group Membership Caching is enabled update the membership caches every eight hours, and because credentials are always taken from the cache, updates to group memberships are not reflected in the security principal’s credentials for up to eight hours.

 Exchange Server uses the global catalog to store mail recipient data that enables clients in a forest to send and receive e-mail messages.

 Global catalog servers have the following dependencies and interactions with other Windows Server technologies:

-Active Directory installation.
-When Active Directory is installed on the first domain controller in a forest, the installation application creates that domain controller as a global catalog server.
+AD DS installation.
+When AD DS is installed on the first domain controller in a forest, the installation application creates that domain controller as a global catalog server.

-Active Directory replication.
-The global catalog is built and maintained by Active Directory replication:
+AD DS replication.
+The global catalog is built and maintained by AD DS replication:

-Subsequent to forest creation, when a domain controller is designated as a global catalog server, Active Directory replication automatically transfers PAS replicas to the domain controller, including the partial replica of every domain in the forest other than the local domain.
+Subsequent to forest creation, when a domain controller is designated as a global catalog server, AD DS replication automatically transfers PAS replicas to the domain controller, including the partial replica of every domain in the forest other than the local domain.

-To facilitate intersite replication of global catalog server updates, Active Directory replication selects global catalog servers as bridgehead servers whenever a global catalog server is present in a site and domains that are not present in the site exist in other sites in the forest.
+To facilitate intersite replication of global catalog server updates, AD DS replication selects global catalog servers as bridgehead servers whenever a global catalog server is present in a site and domains that are not present in the site exist in other sites in the forest.

-- Subsequent to forest creation, when a domain controller is designated as a global catalog server, Active Directory replication automatically transfers PAS replicas to the domain controller, including the partial replica of every domain in the forest other than the local domain.
+- Subsequent to forest creation, when a domain controller is designated as a global catalog server, AD DS replication automatically transfers PAS replicas to the domain controller, including the partial replica of every domain in the forest other than the local domain.

 Domain Name System (DNS).
 Global catalog server clients depend on DNS to provide the IP address of global catalog servers.
 DNS is required to advertise global catalog servers for domain controller location.